16 min readUpdated Mar 23, 2023

 Done well, live chat can be the ideal way to provide that ongoing connection.
 Whether you’re providing customer service, connecting people in a two sided marketplace, or building a community, live chat suits a world where many people need to divide their attention among competing demands.

 But not every live chat implementation meets the expectations set by the likes of WhatsApp and iMessage.
 So, what functionality do you need in order to deliver modern live chat?
-Here we look in detail at 15 essential live chat features, along with an overview of how you might implement your live chat service.
+Here we cover the 15 essential live chat features, along with an overview of how you might implement your live chat service.

 15 features to make your live chat experience competitive